veger/yafc-ce/Docs/CodeStyle.md

     * `chore` is only for the changes that do not belong to any other prefix.

 ### Code
-* In the programmers' haven, there is always a free spot for those who write tests.
 * If you add a TODO, then please describe the details in the commit message, or ideally in a github issue.
 That increases the chances of the TODOs being addressed.

 #### Blank lines